apache/submarine/docs/design/storage-implementation.md

                                         +----------------------+
 ```

-First of all, all the notebook-sessions / experiments / endpoints (model serving instances) are more or less interact with following storage objects:
+First of all, all the notebook-sessions / experiments / model-serving instances) are more or less interact with following storage objects:

 - Logs for these tasks for troubleshooting.
 - ML-related metrics such as loss, epoch, etc. (in contrast of system metrics such as CPU/memory usage, etc.)